 It’s often touted that “you are what you eat”, and in the essence of starting from the inside out, what you put on your plate can be just as important as what you put on your skin.
 Despite our skin being the largest organ of our body, it is often the most neglected, particularly in the summer months where we over-expose this protective barrier to the harsh UV rays of the sun.
+So, how do you keep your skin happy with food?

 When it comes to searching for skin solutions, it’s all too easy to turn to the multitude of topical skin care products and ‘miracle supplements’ that line the aisles of your local supermarket or pharmacy.
 We’ve all been there at some point on our quest for that glowing complexion; lost between the clay masks, mud masks, activated charcoal masks, micellar water, facial serums of every type and the largest wall of supplements imaginable.